rc100/more-filters-d8/README.md

 7. Save the content entity - the saved content entity will be displayed with the filter(s) you selected above (in Step 3).

+## Previous Versions

+NOTE: This Drupal 8 module is a complete rewrite of the Drupal 6 more_filters module; some filters from the original module have not been ported yet and will be included in future updates.

 ## Maintainers
 Rian Callahan, https://www.drupal.org/u/rc_100